GabrielOliveira-1/react-concepts/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
-3. Install the required dependencies by running the following command: npm install
+3. Install the required dependencies by running the "npm install" command.

 ## Usage
-Once the installation is complete, you can start the development server by running: npm start
+Once the installation is complete, you can start the development server by running "npm start".

 The application will be accessible at localhost in your web browser.